beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

   source="https://en.m.wikipedia.org/wiki/File:First_Day_of_Week_World_Map.svg"
 />

-Since html tables are painful to work with and style, I opted for a collection of `<div>`'s arranged with CSS into a grid thanks to the `display: grid` property.
+Since html tables are painful to work with and stylize, I opted for a collection of `<div>` elements arranged with CSS into a grid thanks to the `display: grid` property.

 <ChatNote>
 <strong>Note</strong>: I'm using <a href="https://tailwindcss.com/" rel="nofollow">TailwindCSS</a> in the markup below,